loveencounterflow/bricabrac-sfmodules/doc-src/README-dbric.md

 * in addition to the optional entries `prototypes` and `me`, which indicate the relative positioning of the instance's prototype chain and the instance itself, suitable objects that act as Dbric plugins may be placed into the

+#### Using Ersatz `super()` in Plugin `methods`

+* functions defined in the `exports.methods` member of a plugin object will become methods of the database adapter instance and can be used like regular (non-plugin) methods
+* a hitch with defining methods on a further unspecified object is that JavaScript limits the use of `super()` to instance methods
+* for this reason, instead of using `super()` in your plugin methods, use the 'Ersatz Super Device' `@_super()`.
+* `@_super()` expects needs to be told the name of the upstream method to be called.
+Typically, within a plugin method `frob()`, when you want to call the original version of that method, you'd use `@_super 'frob'`, followed by whatever are deemed the appropriate arguments.
+Other than that, any valid API name can be used when calling `@_super()`.
+* In any event, `@_super method_name` will refer to the *instance's* method named `method_name`, *not* another plugin's method having the same name.
+Just as with named `statements`, methods coming later in the plugin chain will replace values of the same name that have been provided by a plugin coming earlier in the chain.

 ### `Dbric_classprop_absorber::_get_acquisition_chain()` (private)